fbpx

 Meet your guides and have a welcome briefing and a great dinner.

-This morning there is time to assemble your bike after breakfast before heading out on the day’s ride.
-The Col du Chioula (1431m) has pleasant gradients and great views over the eastern Pyrenees.
+The mountains around Ax-les-Thermes offer a wealth of fantastic riding.
+This morning we explore the Col du Chioula (1431m), which has pleasant gradients and great views over the eastern Pyrenees.

-After lunch you can retreat to the local thermal spa, or take a leisurely ride up the stunning Orlu valley.
-For those wanting more, there is the option to take on the stage ending of Bonascre (1380m) or the HC climb of the Col de Pailhères (2001m).
+After lunch you can choose between a leisurely ride up the stunning Orlu valley, to beast yourself up the stage ending of Bonascre (1380m) or take on the HC climb of the Col de Pailhères (2001m), the second highest road col in the Pyrenees.

 Easier route: 38km with 830m ascent